 VII.
 Matters concerning mutual exchange of patent documentation and information

-The Estonian Patent Library has agreements with 25 patent offices and 1 organization on exchange of patent gazettes and with 27 patent offices and 1 organization on exchange of utility model gazettes.
+The Estonian Patent Information Centre has agreements with 19 patent offices and 1 organization on exchange of patent gazettes and with 20 patent offices and 1 organization on exchange of utility model gazettes, (aasta lõpus) with 11 patent offices and 1 organization on exchange of patent gazettes and with 11 patent offices and 1 organization on exchange of utility model gazettes.

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries (please indicate URLs of web pages of the Office’s website wherever appropriate)